ucdd2016/book/src/learning/week3/index.md

 US map.
 Use colors, symbols, or sizes to visualize its current weather.
 * [ ] The information on the __cities__ page should get refreshed automatically
 in realtime when there's an update.
-Hint: You may need to add `markersLayerGroup.clearLayers()` somewhere to clear all the markers before redrawing the makers.
+Hint: You may need to add `markersLayerGroup.clearLayers()` somewhere to clear all the markers before redrawing the markers.

 ### Submission